Area-53-Robotics/53D-High-Stakes-Notebook/entries/[entry-templates]/identify-template.typ

   monthly-schedule: "On",
   yearly-schedule: "Behind",
   (
-    (true, "Identify the design constraints and goals for the kicker.
+    (true, "Identify the design goals and constraints for the kicker.
 (Everyone)"), (true, "Brainstorm possible kicker platforms (Everyone)"),
     (true, "Select the best kicker platform using a decision matrix.
-(Everyone)"), (false, "Create a plan for the construction of the kicker platform using CAD.
+(Everyone)"), (false, "Create a plan for the construction of the kicker platform using WBS & CAD.
 (Ajibola & Jin)"), )
 )